 When not working as an artist, I find balance and community by practicing and teaching yin, hatha and ashtanga yoga.
 I've taught at studios, schools and privately in Edmonton, Charlottetown and Boston.
 I'm also in the process of completing my Alexander Technique instructor certification, working with Debi Adams at the Boston Conservatory, Tommy Thompson at American Repertory Theatre and Betsy Polatin.
 You can book a yoga or AT lesson with me here.

 Beyond that, tiny projects are important to me.
 I like miniature things.
 I like cooking.
 I like working with my hands.
 I find crowds of people overwhelming.
 I'm working on "less is more" in every facet of my life.
 New York is a glorious beast of a city that is both dazzling and draining - I am finding my way here.

 In my free time, I like to wander through the Museum of Natural History and sit with dinosaur bones.
 I find them very humbling.
 I like to read.
 I look up the etymology of words a lot - words I use and words I encounter.
 I want to know what they really mean, uncover their history.
 Language is where thought finds vibration or character and becomes tangible.
 I write things on my blog here.

-I guess I'm always searching for deeper meaning, to uncover the depth and mystery of each moment, no matter what artistic practice I'm engaged in.
-There is so much underneath the noise if you can tune in.
+I guess I'm always searching for what's underneath the noise if you can tune in.

 Photo by Silas Green